How We Work

 Check in with each other

+Checking in has become all the more important with remote work—we keep logged into chat during the workday and are happy to hop into a video call for some quick face time.
 We prefer bite-sized interactions that move the ball forward instead of hurting our heads with 3-hour meetings or epic emails.
 We talk to the people we work with and get stuff figured out in real time.

 Test new ideas

-There’s a reason we call our team members “creatives.”
+There’s a reason we call our employees “creatives.”
 Every project introduces new obstacles and calls for new solutions.
 Systems, software, design, development, writing, marketing—at their core, all of our jobs require us to do the same things.
 We try out strategies and solutions.
 We compare new results to old results.
 We tinker and test.
 We experiment in order to make the strongest security solution, the most user-friendly interface, the most striking design, the most compelling content, or the highest-ranking page.

 Make beautiful things